 What Do You Need to Do to File Tax Protests in Texas

 We often get questions from clients about property tax protests.
-If you have a question or concern about your property tax, please call our office for an appointment at 800-929-1725.
-We have convenient offices in Wharton, El Campo and Richmond, TX.
+If you have a question or concern about your property tax, please call or text our office for an appointment at 800-929-1725.
+We have convenient offices in Wharton and El Campo in Wharton County, Fulshear and Richmond in Fort Bend County, and Bay City in Matagorda County.

 Question: I received a notice of the 2016 appraised value for my property, and I believe the new appraised value is too high.
 What do I need to do in order to file a tax protest?